 I love craft beer and am regularly impressed by the graphics I see on cans and bottles.
 Some are much better than others of course, but it got me thinking that it would be a nice thing to somehow capture.
-I had conceived an idea where I’d build a contraption that allowed me to move my phone around the cylindrical object smoothly in order to leverage the planographic photo feature to get a nice flat image.
+I had conceived an idea where I might build a contraption that would allow me to move my phone around the cylindrical object smoothly in order to leverage the panographic photo feature to get a nice flat image.

 It came to me when I realized I could take a pano pic out the window of a moving car with some success.
 The subject just needs to appear to be moving (not necessarily the phone itself).
 I tested it sloppily and knew it would work.
 What to build it out of and where I’d find the time resigned the concept to one of dozens of ideas I have drafted up in Evernote which I’m unlikely to ever execute.

 One day, it hit me that I could have the can move instead of the camera to achieve the same affect and quickly purchased a rotating display platform online for about $30.
 It worked like a champ!
 The smooth motion of the rotation made for a great picture but I encountered a couple of other easily solved problems that were making it a challenge to get them just right.